Having a hard time evenly spacing your lines, shapes, and other elements in Canva?

 So, here’s how we use the square to even out the spacing between elements:

-Step 2: On the search bar that appears, encode the term “Square.”
+Step 2: Type “Square” on the search bar

-Step 3: Tap on the square shape (even the simplest square design will do — after all, you’ll only use this element for spacing purposes) to make it appear on the canvas.
+Even the simplest square design will do — after all, you’ll only use this element for spacing purposes.

 But, if you find this method a bit cumbersome, then perhaps the second method will be much easier for you.